IRCAD-IHU/sight-doc/CodingStyle/src/03-cpp-style.rst

 .. rule :: Use of namespaces

     You have to organize your code inside namespaces.
-By default, you will have at least one namespace for your module (application or bundle).
+By default, you will have at least one namespace for your module (application or module).
 Inside this namespace, it is recommended to split your code into sub-namespaces.
 This helps notably to prevent naming conflicts.

     It is forbidden to use the expression``using namespace`` in header files but it is allowed in implementation files.
 It is however recommended to use aliases in this latter case.